 As I also mention before, I will be starting a new website to voice my concerns and share as much content as I can regarding the globalist agenda.
 Of course not everyone believes in conspiracies.
 They can accept that nearly every movie they've ever watched contained a conspiratorial element, they just don't believe reality could.
 But the purpose of the website will be to make believers out of as many people as possible.
 Unless a person is especially obstinate I think there is ample evidence to persuade people if they are willing to take a look.

-Thanks for visiting the site and to those that sent a thankyou email.
-It is nice to see that the website is being utilised and there will be a lot more to come...
+Thanks for visiting the site and to those that sent a thank you email.
+It is nice to see that the website is being utilized and there will be a lot more to come...
 I just don't know when.
 Have a great year and may God bless you all.

 Alan Baylis

 P.S.
-Sorry about this mess below, it'll be removed and replaced with a blog or something new in the next update.
+Sorry about this mess below (Wiki spam), it'll be removed and replaced with a blog or something new in the next update.